The primary purpose of an RRG is to provide liability coverage for its policyholder/shareholder members.

 What are some lines of coverage an RRG cannot write?

-An RRG cannot write workers compensation, property insurance, or personal lines of coverage.
+An RRG cannot write workers' compensation, property insurance, or personal lines of coverage.

 Why would someone want to form an RRG?
 What are some of the benefits?

-Risk Pooling and Coverages
+Risk Pooling & Coverages

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.